 - Kaiser Permanente of CA - (866) 454-8855

 - Oscar Health Plan of California

 - Marin Community Clinics (Kerner-San Rafael & Novato locations)

 - MarinHealth / MarinHealth Adult Acute Care Clinic

 🔷 Community Testing

 If you are uninsured or cannot get a test through your medical provider, Marin County residents can access free COVID-19 testing at select community test sites listed below.
-APPOINTMENTS ARE REQUIRED IN ADVANCE FOR ALL LOCATIONS; no walk-ups are allowed.
 Access is prioritized for those patients who do not have insurance.

 Testing by LHI - Logistics Health Incorporated:

 Advance appointments required; no walk-ups allowed.
 Make your appointment by calling (888) 634-1123 or visiting online: lhi.care / covidtesting